 What is Heart Valve Replacement Surgery?

-Heart valves allow the flow of blood through heart in different levels or stages.
+Heart valves allow the flow of blood through the heart in different levels or stages.
 Pumping of blood is a continuous mechanism of closing & opening of heart valves.
-Heart valve replacement surgery is a surgical procedure by which cardiac surgeons eliminate a damaged heart valve & replace it with grafts or portions from body tissues or with artificial heart valves to improve normal functioning of heart.
+Heart valve replacement surgery is a surgical procedure by which cardiac surgeons eliminate a damaged heart valve & replace it with grafts or portions from body tissues or with artificial heart valves to improve the normal functioning of the heart.

 Bad heart conditions & other disorders, rheumatic fever, age-related changes or infections can cause severe heart valve disease.
 These factors change the flexibility or shape of normal heart valves.
-Exact cause of congenital heart valve disease is however not known.
+The exact cause of congenital heart valve disease is however not known.
 Congenital heart valve disease can appear alone or with some other kinds of congenital heart defects.
 Certain conditions can distort & stretch heart valves.
 Some of these conditions include the following.

 - Advanced High Blood Pressure & Heart Failure – This can enlarge the arteries or heart.

 - Atherosclerosis in Aorta – Aorta is the major artery that carries blood to the body.
 A waxy substance known as plaque builds up inside the arteries in atherosclerosis conditions.

 - Damage & Scar Tissue – Damaged tissue due to a heart attack condition or any injury to the heart can also cause heart valve disease.

 - Rheumatic Fever – Untreated strep infections that progress to rheumatic fever can result in heart valve disease.